xuniong123-jinchao/CSC461_Project/report.md

 Users can move an app from one page of apps to another page by dragging it to the very left or right edge of the virtual CarPlay's screen and then pausing while the screen flips to the new page.[5]
 You can also hide an app by tapping the minus sign on the icon.
 This moves it to a menu of hidden apps just below the virtual CarPlay screen.
 You can add it back again by simply tapping it.

+Carplay also allow users to add third-party Apps from App Store, such as WhatsApp, Spotify, BBC Sounds, Amazon Music, Google Play Music, iPlayer Radio, CBS Radio, Pandora and Waze.
+Users can customize the layout of the homescreen by themselves or tap the 'General' to automaticlly generate the screen.

 ### Voice control using Siri

 Carplay have the ability to use Siri hands-free when driving, and can be done in one or two ways.
 One way is to use the Voice control button on the steering wheel of most, to hold the button until the users can hear the sound of Siri.
 Those using an aftermarket installation, or those that simply don’t want to hold a button to activate Siri, can use ‘Hey Siri’ on the iPhone to activate the virtual assistant, although results tend to be hit and miss if the environment is loud (car engine, music, etc).
 It’s also limited to newer iPhones (iPhone 6s and 6s Plus or newer).[4]